 Whether you're evaluating a platform or an agency, these are the questions worth asking:

-- → What does the total monthly cost look like at my actual call volume (include telephony, tokens, voice)?
+- → What does total monthly cost look like at my actual call volume (include telephony, tokens, voice)?

 - → What integrations are included vs. billed separately?